-From youth to adulthood, strength and conditioning programs are a fundamental part of developing your athleticism, physical health and wellbeing.
-More research is being done that shows how training should begin as early as a child starts playing organized sports.
-This is typically around the ages 7 or 8.
+From youth to adulthood, strength and conditioning programs are a fundamental part of developing your athleticism, physical health, and well-being.
+More research shows how training should begin as early as a child starts playing organized sports.
+This is typically around the ages of 7 or 8.
 Some of the main benefits of strength and conditioning programs are increased strength, speed, and agility and it reduces the chances of sustaining an injury.

 Most people wonder if strength training at a young age will stunt or hinder a person’s growth rate.
 There hasn’t been any evidence to prove this theory to be true.
 It’s just a myth.
 However, there are different stages of training youth athletes and there’s no need to rush into training with heavy weights.
 During the early stages of a person’s training exercises should be selected with the intent to teach certain functional movement patterns, like squatting, lunging and hinging.